joetache4/Publish-For-Web/README.md

 **`PNG`** Output all files as PNG.

-**`Match Input`** Will attempt to save images in the same format as they were inputted.
+**`WEBP`** Output all files as PNG.

-**`Copy Data`** Will save a copy of the image without loss of quality.
-(Not yet implemented)
+**`Match Input`** Will attempt to save JPG, PNG, and WEBP images in the same format as they were inputted.
+Other files will be saved as JPGs.

 <div align="center">
 <h3>Max Dimensions</h3>
 </div>

-Any image that has a width or height greater than these values will be scaled down so both are at or below these limits.
+If necessary, images will be scaled down to not exceed these limits.
 Images are scaled using Lanczos resampling with 3 lobes.

 If left blank, then the corresponding dimension will have no limit.